mirror/chromium/tools/traffic_annotation/README.md

 code base that talks to the network is properly annotated in the source code, so that we can produce reports of what Chromium talks to over the network and why.
-Please see `docs/network_traffic_annotations.md` for an introduction to network traffic annotations.

 To run the checkers, you need a populated build directory, and then you do: